ra024940/Pair_trading_Cointegration/README.md

 ** IMPORTANT     ** This project contains intellectual proprerty, thus, not all details are disclosed in this article. <br />
 ** IMPORTANT II  ** This Article does not have the pretension to be an academic publication, although it has some similarities in it's structure <br />
-** IMPORTANT III ** The objective of this article is to provide overall unstanding of the concept and concepts used, the topics are not scrutinize at full lenght
+** IMPORTANT III ** The objective of this article is to provide overall unstanding of the concept and concepts used, the topics are not scrutinized at full lenght

 <!-- GETTING STARTED -->
 ## Project Definition